wolberlab/OpenMMDL/docs/openmmdl_simulation.rst

     openmmdl simulation -f 5wyz_testing_simulation -t ~/OpenMMDL/openmmdl_simulation/testing_sytems/5wyz_solvent/5wyz-moe-processed_openMMDL.pdb -s ~/OpenMMDL/openmmdl_simulation/testing_sytems/5wyz_solvent/5wyz_simulation.py -l  ~/OpenMMDL/openmmdl_simulation/testing_sytems/5wyz_solvent/5VF.sdf

-Each of the command lines should generate a folder, where the script and the input data will be moved and further perform a MD simulation and postprocessing of the systems.
+Each of the command lines should generate a folder where the script and input data are copied before running the MD simulation and postprocessing of the system.

+The generated simulation scripts now include an equilibration stage before the production simulation.
+The final postprocessing layout depends on the selected MDAnalysis output mode and may create either ``Final_Output/All_Atoms``, ``Final_Output/Prot_Lig``, or both.

 Running OpenMMDL Simulation using slurm
 ------------------------------